scott-joe/evolving-todo/README.md

 ![Node.js CI](https://github.com/scott-joe/evolving-todo/workflows/Node.js%20CI/badge.svg?branch=master)
 # Evolving ToDo App
-Wanted to try out React Hooks with something from 'the ground up' with CRA and trying out the newer Github features along the way.
+I wanted to try out React Hooks with something from 'the ground up' with CRA and trying out the newer Github features along the way.
+I've been following Egghead courses on React and other technologies to solidify a lot of 'on the job' experience into something a little more complete.
+At a product company, it can takes years to realize you're behind the curve.
+As a consultant, I've effectively had 4 jobs/projects at 3 large international companies.
+That along with semiannual bench time to spend on education enabled me to update my skills faster than before.

 ---------------------------------------------------------------------------
 ## CRA Readme